Azure-Samples/msdocs-python-flask-azure-container-apps/README-old.md

 The steps to do this are covered more completely in the tutorial [Deploy a Python web app on Azure Container Apps with GitHub Actions](https://learn.microsoft.com/azure/developer/python/tutorial-deploy-python-web-app-azure-container-apps-01).
 Briefly, here are the steps:

 1. Fork and then clone locally.
-1. Create an Azure Container Registry.
 1. Build a container image from the repo.
-1. Create an Azure Database for PostgreSQL Flexible Server instance.
+1. Create a PostgreSQL Flexible Server instance.
-1. Make your Azure user account a Microsoft Entra administrator on the server.
 1. Create a database on the server.
-1. Create a user-assigned managed identity.
-1. Add the managed identity as a ROLE on the PostgreSQL server.
-1. Assign the managed identity PostgreSQL permissions on the database.
 1. Deploy the web app container to Azure Container Apps.
 1. Configure continuous deployment.

 See the [create_resources.sh](./create_resources.sh) Bash script for automating the creation of these steps.
-For best results, run the script in Azure Cloud Shell.